shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/04-CSS Variables and Grid Systems/01-Learn CSS Variables by Building a Skyline/README.md

 We can use setback values for the var function if there is a problem with getting the variable.
 E.g.:

     background-color: var(--buildiing-color1, green);

+In order to make CSS variables globally available we need to declare them in a :root selector which is the highest level of the style sheet